AGuyNamedDan008/AGuyNamedDan008/README.md

 - 👋 Hi, I’m @AGuyNamedDan008
 - 👀 I’m interested in computer stuff
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate with your mother
 - 📫 How to reach me?
 Don't